LIST OF THINGS TO DO DUNSBOROUGH WA

 The Margaret River wine region’s rich, earthy red wines age very well – mainly Cabernet Sauvignon and Shiraz.
 And the white wine from award-winning wineries including Leeuwin Estate are among the world’s best.
 Margaret River only produces 3 per cent of Australia’s wine grapes, but that includes 20% of Australia’s premium wine, mostly by the Margaret River region’s boutique wine producers – which makes the area a perfect holiday destination to explore and enjoy, close to Perth.

-For a good restaurant in Dunsborough, at the start of the Margaret River wine region, try Piari and Co or Italian restaurant Assisi near the bakery.
+For an excellent restaurant in Dunsborough, at the start of the Margaret River wine region, try Blue Manna or the new restaurant Yarri two doors down.

 At nearby Yallingup, try Studio Bistro, Lamonts or for a fine dining experience, Cape Lodge is superb.